-• Scheduling an email for a particular moment doesn't ensure that it will be delivered to the recipient at that exact time.
+• Scheduling an email for a particular instant doesn’t guarantee that it will get delivered to the destination at that specific time.

-• Email scheduling can only be accomplished using the Outlook desktop client and is not available on the web app.
+• Scheduling an email can only be done on Outlook desktop version client and not on the web app.

-Now, let's walk through the step-by-step process of scheduling an email in Outlook, specifically by manually creating the delay event.
+Now we will go through the actual procedure of scheduling an email in Outlook. - This is by manually creating the delay event.

 Manual Method to Schedule an Email in Outlook